 This is a geography activity that requires locating and labeling places on a map.
-You will need to provide a black-line master map for your students or you can expand the project by having them create their own maps.
-Make sure the map shows the Atlantic Ocean with land on either side.
-Students will need an atlas.
+You will need to provide a black-line master map for your students to use.
+Make sure it shows the Atlantic Ocean with land on either side.
+Students will also need an atlas.

-This activity can be done before or after your field trip.
 Instructions are on the Student Activity page.
-The amount of detail expected on the map can vary with your students' skill level.
-Make sure the map has longitude and latitude lines marked.
+The amount of detail expected on the map can vary with the grade level.
+For upper level grades, make sure the map has longitude and latitude lines marked on it.
 A simplified grid for longitude and latitude is also available on the Student Page.
-There is a map provided to show the route of Titanic.
+A map is provided to show Titanic's route.